4degrees/sawmill/doc/guide/configuration.rst

 -----------

-Logging everything to a file means we need another :py:class:`~bark.handler.stream.Stream` handler, but pointing at a file this
+Logging everything to a file means we need another :py:class:`~mill.handler.stream.Stream` handler, but pointing at a file this
 time:

 .. literalinclude:: /resource/configurator.py